MakieOrg/GeoMakie.jl/README.md

 julia> ]
 pkg> status GeoMakie
 ```
 To use, simply type `using GeoMakie` into the REPL.
-You will also have to include the backend of your choice - we sugggest `using GLMakie` for interactive use and `using CairoMakie` for PDF or SVG output.
+You will also have to include the backend of your choice - we suggest `using GLMakie` for interactive use and `using CairoMakie` for PDF or SVG output.

 ## Quick start